in-fun/mcpbar/README.md

 # MCP Bar

-The CLI manager for MCP servers.
+Your all-in-one CLI manager for MCP servers and home to an open registry with 1500+ ready-to-use servers.
+Install, manage, and discover AI tools effortlessly.

 ## 🧩 MCP Manifest Concept